What I really wanted to talk about is “Risk” and particularly this “Levels of Service-Cost-Risk diagram.

-They swapped their water supply source away from an expensive source but a very good source that was coming from Detroit and from the great lakes and they plugged into the local Flint river, which wasn’t such a good water source to save some money.
+They swapped their water supply source away from an expensive source but a very good source that was coming from Detroit and from the great lakes and they plugged into the local Flint River, which wasn’t such a good water source to save some money.

 And they did that.
 They weren’t supposed to do that.
 Initially, the plan was there’s going to be a new regional water supply developed.
 It was a bit behind schedule.
 They came off the Detroit water.
 They’ve plugged into the local water supply, which was really not very good quality.

 And so then the next slide here shows what happened.
-So what happened was they have lead service lines and the water that they were taking from the Flint river was pretty acidic.
+So what happened was they have lead service lines and the water that they were taking from the Flint River was pretty acidic.
 For whatever reason, they didn’t neutralize it or not enough.

-And what happened from this level of service-risk-cost diagram is we drop the level of service down; we drop the dollars down and suddenly the risk pops up above the threshold of safety and trust.
+And what happened from this “level of service-risk-cost” diagram, is we drop the level of service down; we drop the dollars down and suddenly the risk pops up above the threshold of safety and trust.

-So they have this big safety issue and a lost trust.
+So they have this big safety issue and lost trust.
 And the risk was really apparent.
-The cost is going to be well past ten times more; might be a hundred times more of the money that was saved over a few years with the change of water supply.
+The cost is going to be well past ten times more; it might be a hundred times more of the money that was saved over a few years with the change of water supply.

 PHOTO CREDIT: Michigan Municipal League via Flickr Creative Commons License